clirdlf/ndsa.org/groups/communications-outreach-publications.md

 - Posting blog posts
 - Reviewing reports and publishing them to the NDSA OSF site
 - Social media posts to Twitter
-- Assisting NDSA Leadership with internal documenation
+- Assisting NDSA Leadership with internal documentation